Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `sum` multiplies the transfer value of receiver by sum of sent tranfer values.
     - `average` multiplies the transfer value of receiver by sum of sent transfer values divided by senders' count.
     - `count` multiplies the transfer value of receiver by senders' count.
-  - `Receive.SentSplit` set to `yes` divides each receivers transfer value by receivers' count.
+  - `Receive.Split` set to `yes` divides each receivers transfer value by receivers' count.
 Defaults to `no`.
-    - There is a special interaction when `Direction=targettotarget`, `Receive.SentFactor=average` and `Receive.SentSplit=yes`, multiplying each target's receiving transfer value by only their own sent value instead of `average`.
+    - There is a special interaction when `Direction=targettotarget`, `Receive.SentFactor=average` and `Receive.Split=yes`, multiplying each target's receiving transfer value by only their own sent value instead of `average`.
 - `Experience.PreventDemote` prevents demotion on losing experience.
 Works with `Send.PreventUnderflow` preventing sender from sending any amount on elite rank or only until minimum of veteran rank is reached on veteran.
 Works for both sides.
 Defaults to `no`.
 - `Health.PreventKill` prevents death from damage by transfer.
 Can still die to other means, i.e. warhead detonating weapon itself and such.
 "Works" with `Send.PreventUnderflow` changing lower limit for health from 0 to 1.
 - Non-negative `GatlingRate.LimitStageChange` limits stage change caused by rate transfer.
 Cannot be larger or equal to WeaponStages, as it would just come full circle. `gatlingrate` changes can restart cycle on units with `Gattling.Cycle=yes`.
 Does not work with `Send.PreventUnderflow`.
 Defaults to -1.